stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

   Armington helped Birch to the outside of a spare bed and sent his little son Edwin for Dr. Davis.
 The afflicted man was fully conscious, but would say nothing of any consequence;
-merely muttering such things as &ldquo;oh, my ankles!&rdquo;, &ldquo;let go!&rdquo;, or &ldquo;shut
-in the tomb&rdquo;.
-Then the doctor came with his medicine-case and asked crisp questions, and removed the patient&rsquo;s outer clothing, shoes, and socks.
-The wounds&mdash;for both ankles were frightfully lacerated about the Achilles&rsquo; tendons&mdash;seemed to puzzle the old physician greatly, and finally almost to frighten him.
+merely muttering such things as  "oh, my ankles! ",  "let go! ", or  "shut in the tomb ".
+Then the doctor came with his medicine-case and asked crisp questions, and removed the patient's outer clothing, shoes, and socks.
+The wounds--for both ankles were frightfully lacerated about the Achilles' tendons--seemed to puzzle the old physician greatly, and finally almost to frighten him.
 His questioning grew more than medically tense, and his hands shook as he dressed the mangled members; binding them as if he wished to get the wounds out of sight as quickly as possible.

-  For an impersonal doctor, Davis&rsquo; ominous and awestruck cross-examination became very strange indeed as he sought to drain from the weakened undertaker every least detail of his horrible experience.
-He was oddly anxious to know if Birch were sure&mdash;absolutely sure&mdash;of the identity of that top coffin of the pile; how he had chosen it, how he had been certain of it as the Fenner coffin in the dusk, and how he had distinguished it from the inferior duplicate coffin of vicious Asaph Sawyer.
+  For an impersonal doctor, Davis' ominous and awestruck cross-examination became very strange indeed as he sought to drain from the weakened undertaker every least detail of his horrible experience.
+He was oddly anxious to know if Birch were sure--absolutely sure--of the identity of that top coffin of the pile; how he had chosen it, how he had been certain of it as the Fenner coffin in the dusk, and how he had distinguished it from the inferior duplicate coffin of vicious Asaph Sawyer.
 Would the firm Fenner casket have caved in so readily?
 Davis, an old-time village practitioner, had of course seen both at the respective funerals, as indeed he had attended both Fenner and Sawyer in their last illnesses.
-He had even wondered, at Sawyer&rsquo;s funeral, how the vindictive farmer had managed to lie straight in a box so closely akin to that of the diminutive Fenner.
+He had even wondered, at Sawyer's funeral, how the vindictive farmer had managed to lie straight in a box so closely akin to that of the diminutive Fenner.

   After a full two hours Dr. Davis left, urging Birch to insist at all times that his wounds were caused entirely by loose nails and splintering wood.
 What else, he added, could ever in any case be proved or believed?
 But it would be well to say as little as could be said, and to let no other doctor treat the wounds.
-Birch heeded this advice all the rest of his life till he told me his story; and when I saw the scars&mdash;ancient and whitened as they then were&mdash;I agreed that he was wise in so doing.
+Birch heeded this advice all the rest of his life till he told me his story; and when I saw the scars--ancient and whitened as they then were--I agreed that he was wise in so doing.
 He always remained lame, for the great tendons had been severed; but I think the greatest lameness was in his soul.
-His thinking processes, once so phlegmatic and logical, had become ineffaceably scarred; and it was pitiful to note his response to certain chance allusions such as &ldquo;Friday&rdquo;, &ldquo;tomb&rdquo;, &ldquo;coffin&rdquo;, and words of less obvious concatenation.
+His thinking processes, once so phlegmatic and logical, had become ineffaceably scarred; and it was pitiful to note his response to certain chance allusions such as  "Friday ",  "tomb ", "coffin ", and words of less obvious concatenation.
 His frightened horse had gone home, but his frightened wits never quite did that.
 He changed his business, but something always preyed upon him.
 It may have been just fear, and it may have been fear mixed with a queer belated sort of remorse for bygone crudities.
 His drinking, of course, only aggravated what it was meant